Afanc/colorizing_things/README.md

 ##### here

-###### GAN Loss:
+###### GAN Losses:

 Like the learning process of a GAN is complicated (the model can collapse very easily), the loss used to train a GAN is super important.
 So, few losses were used in this project:

-1. Vanilla Gan: Try to minimize the jenson-shanon divergence between the PDF (probability distribution function) of the original data and the PDF of the generated data.
+1. Vanilla Gan: Try to minimize the jensen-shanon divergence between the PDF (probability distribution function) of the original data and the PDF of the generated data.
-1. Least square GAN ([LSGAN](https://arxiv.org/pdf/1611.04076.pdf): Will also minimize the divergence between the orignal PDF and the generated PDF, but it will use X^2 pearson divergence.
+1. Least square GAN ([LSGAN](https://arxiv.org/pdf/1611.04076.pdf)): Will also minimize the divergence between the orignal PDF and the generated PDF, but it will use X^2 pearson divergence.
 It will perform more stable during the learning process.
-2. Wasserstein GAN (WGAN-GP):
+2. Wasserstein GAN ([WGAN](https://arxiv.org/pdf/1701.07875.pdf)): This loss will minimize the divergence using the wasserstein metric (earth mover).
+This metric has good properties like it does not explode when the 2 PDF does not overlap and there is no evidence of mode collapse using the WGAN loss.
 3. Adversial hinge loss: